johngodley/search-regex/readme.txt

 * Set PHP 7.0 and WP 6.4 as the baseline.
 Plugin now uses WP supplied translations

 == Changelog ==

+= 3.1.2 - December 29th 2024 =
+* Fix crash when loading from a preset with an 'includes any'

 = 3.1.1 - November 23rd 2024 =
 * Update for WordPress 6.7